songpeng/Drug-Response-On-Pan-Cancer/README.md

 ## NOTE
-This is an quite old repository.
+This is an old repository.
 For who may want to know more about it, see the publication below:

 *Evaluating the molecule-based prediction of clinical drug responses in cancer*